Welcome to Kitchsplosion!

 That’s just the definition, silly.
 Here’s the story:

 “Woah.
-Looks like there was a Kitchsplosion in here,” Wayne says to me kind of regularly after I cook.
-It’s true.
-I’m not sure how it happens, but even if I feel like I’m cleaning as I’m preparing, this is what our kitchen looks like when I’m done: the counters, stove, and sink are crowded with food-covered implements.
+Looks like there was a Kitchsplosion in here,” my ex used to say to me, kind of regularly after I cooked.
+It’s still true.
+I’m not sure how it happens, but even if I feel like I’m cleaning as I’m preparing, this is what my kitchen looks like when I’m done: the counters, stove, and sink are crowded with food-covered implements.
 I have managed to dirty some eight cooking vessels; a tower of various sized bowls; a dozen spoons, spatulas and other utensils; and all our measuring spoons and cups.
 It’s an art.

 Ok, what is the Kitchsplosion blog about?